 Handling of non-911 emergency situations with a pre-established phone contact list, including all field workers, Giese, and co-PIs.

 Site Assessment and GPS Use: All field sampling locations will be geo-referenced with handheld GPS receivers (Garmin GPSMAP® 62s).
-In addition to georeferenced sampling localities, other observations will be documented explicitly or marked on a map of the study area with reference to established landmarks.
+In addition to geotagged sampling localities, other observations will be documented explicitly or marked on a map of the study area with reference to established landmarks.
 Field observers will receive training in proper GPS procedures.
 GPS training will include instruction on basic GPS operation, navigating to waypoints, creating and properly naming waypoints, determining levels of accuracy, data downloading, and back-up safety procedures (e.g., mark starting location, compass).

 Record Keeping, Data Custody, and Data Entry: Erin Giese will conduct training on record keeping, sample chain of custody, data custody, and entry of data into the data management system.
 This portion of the training will also include data error checking protocols.
 Metadata training and more complete data QC training have been completed by Giese on other EPA-funded projects and will be shared with others involved with data management for this project.